 Come as you are!
 Our people come to church dressed in whatever way makes them feel comfortable.
 That can be casual, or “Sunday best,” and often you will see both sitting right next to each other in the pew in front of you.

-Our services are usually being held indoors again.
-We watch Hennepin County COVID statistics via CDC's updated guidance (Feb 2022).
-The COVID level in Hennepin County has been alternating between low and medium recently.
+We continue to monitor Hennepin County COVID statistics using the CDC's current guidance.
+The COVID caution-level in Hennepin County has been low recently.
 If you are vaccinated you may mask at your discretion.
-Please check our Members page for last-minute changes to our worship schedule.
+Please check our Members page for last-minute changes to our worship schedule or COVID practices.

 We worship in our church building at 4557 Colfax Ave S, Minneapolis, MN 55419.
 Our services are available online too.
-We live-stream the in-person service at 10AM on Sundays, and we keep the recordings on YouTube after the live service ends.
+We share recordings of our Sunday morning worship on YouTube after the live service ends.

 Located at the crossroads of the East Harriet, King Field, Lynnhurst, and Tangletown neighborhoods of Minneapolis, you can easily find us between Lake Harriet and 35W on 46th Street.
 We're just a short walk west of bus stop 2855 and 57203.
 We have a parking lot on the northeast corner of Bryant Ave and 46th St (just east of our building), but you may also park along the city streets in our neighborhood.